Skip to content

 Membership allows you to also bring in a guest and two children aged 2-12 years old.
 Many employers and professional associations will offer significant discounts on the joining and annual fees.

-Virgin’s Premium Entry is available to Lifetime Members, but not those who pay per year.
+Virgin’s Premium Entry is available to Lifetime Members but not those who pay per year.

-Virgin Australia Lounge membership is handy to have if you fly with the airline regularly, but don’t have elite Gold or Platinum status yet (for example, you might be booking the cheapest fare or just using points for reward seats).
+Virgin Australia Lounge membership is handy if you fly with the airline regularly, but don’t have elite Gold or Platinum status yet (for example, you might be booking the cheapest fare or just using points for reward seats).
 Membership lets you into the domestic lounges before any Virgin or partner airline flight, along with one guest.

 At the current yearly price of $399, we think it’s good value if you plan to fly in Economy at least 14 times or more in the next 12 months.
 That works out to be up to $29 a visit.
 Of course, your travel should be between cities where there are Virgin Australia lounges to kick back in.